cdelor02/deloreyc.github.io/index.md

-My name is Charlie DeLorey and I am a junior at Tufts University, studying computer science.
+# My name is Charlie DeLorey and I am a junior at Tufts University, studying computer science.

+### Education and Research Experience

 ### Personal Projects